 All pupils who pose a risk to themselves or others may require a risk assessment.
-A risk assessment template is available in Appendix 11.
+A risk assessment template is available in Appendix 12.

-In all instances where a Risk Assessment is in place we will work closely with parents and other agencies, e.g. Educational Psychologists to ensure the pupil is supported in developing self-regulation strategies.
+In all instances where a Risk Assessment is in place we will work closely with parents and other agencies, e.g. Educational Psychologists and CAMHs to ensure the pupil is supported in developing calmingstrategies.
 Each case will be discussed at the weekly Triage meetings and a Risk assessment completed and made available to all staff.
 Parents should also be provided with a copy of the Risk Assessment for their child.
 A Risk assessment should be reviewed at least once a term.
 There may be the need to create a different one for onsite and offsite activities.
+Some pupils may only need a risk assessment for offsite visits.